zy97140/omp-benchmark-for-pytorch/README.md

 =======

 ### 1. Abstract
-Providing benchmarks for basic elementwise operation with or without openmp on different CPUs.
-Benchmark time data of copy and addition operation is available for now.
+Providing a benchmark for basic elementwise operation with or without optimization on different models of CPU.
+Benchmark data of copy and add operation is available now.

 Some general conclusions from this benchmarking:
-- Openmp usage of official version for contiguous tensor can be improved further.
+- The optimization of official version for contiguous tensor can be improved further.
 Intel version achieve more than 1.5X on add operation when tensor size is greater than 100K.
-- The openmp overhead threshold of official Pytorch is set too high, so that a lot of small and medium size tensors could not benefit from openmp parallelism.
+- The OpenMP overhead threshold of official version is too high to help small and medium size tensors benefit from OpenMP parallelism.
-- No matter tensors are contiguous or not, most operations can be boosted by openmp.
+- No matter tensors are contiguous or not, most operations can be boosted by OpenMP.
-- Setting the openmp overhead threshold to 2k~10k is OK, it is dependent on the specific operation and your CPU.
-We even set the value to 720 in our previous case for OpenNMT and achieve good performance.
+- Setting the OpenMP overhead threshold to 2k~10k is OK, it is dependent on the specific operation and the CPU model.
+We even set the value to 720 in our previous case for OpenNMT and gain good performance.

 ### 2. Our main work
+-	Parallelized many operations of discontiguous tensors by using multi-threads
 Slice operation of tensor is very common in science computation.
-Using slice operation will generate discontinuous tensor. [__Official Pytorch__](https://github.com/pytorch/pytorch) does not support parallelism for discontinuous tensor for the moment.
-You can download a beta version which has enabled such feature from [__Intel-Pytorch__](https://github.com/intel/pytorch) to test the benchmark.
-The development branch is [__dev-omp2__](https://github.com/intel/pytorch/tree/dev-omp2) .
+Using slice operation will generate discontinuous tensor.
+Meanwhile, [__Official Pytorch__](https://github.com/pytorch/pytorch) does not support parallelism for discontinuous tensor for the moment.
+The beta development branch of Intel Version is [__dev-omp2__](https://github.com/intel/pytorch/tree/dev-omp2).
 We are also engaging to contribute our work to official Pytorch, the corresponding branch is [__dev-omp__](https://github.com/intel/pytorch/tree/dev-omp).
+-	Accelerate many operations of contiguous tensors  furtherly by using multi-threads and SIMD
 ### 3. Installation and test
 #### 3.1 Installation
 ##### Official Pytorch
 Please refer to official [__link__](https://github.com/pytorch/pytorch)
-##### Intel-Pytorch
+##### Intel Pytorch
-The installation instruction is mainly modified from official pytorch.
-You should be care of the branch is __dev-omp2__.
+The installation manual is mainly modified from official pytorch.
+What you should be care of is that the branch is __dev-omp2__.

 To get a high quality BLAS library (MKL) and a convenient package manager conda, we highly recommend you to install [Anaconda](https://www.continuum.io/downloads) environment.

 Once you have [Anaconda](https://www.continuum.io/downloads) installed, you can follow the instructions below: